 The Company's core activities are undertaken by Janus Henderson, which has implemented environmental management practices, including systems to limit the use of non-renewable resources and to minimise the impact of operations on the environment, and is focused on reducing greenhouse gas emissions and minimising waste, where possible.
-The Company has therefore not reported on these, or social, community or human rights issues here, Janus Henderson's policies are included in its annual report which can be found on its website www.janushenderson.com.
+The Company has therefore not reported on these, or social, community or human rights issues here.
+Janus Henderson's corporate responsibility statement is included on the website detailed above.